mklymyshyn/isoroutes/README.md

 1. **Why CSP channels?**

-	With CSP channels really easy organize asynchronous workflow which required for retreiving multiple components state.
+	With CSP channels it's easy organize asynchronous workflow required for retreiving multiple components state.
 Code looks clean, testable and easy-to-understand.

 1. **It's only for React.js?**

 	No, it's possible to use with **any server-ready** framework (even vanilla JS!).
-	Just write correspond renderer and move on.
+	Just write correspond render module and move on.